 Error Parsing Weather File

 If you are trying to upload a custom weather file and get the "Error Parsing File" message, it's possible the formatting for your weather file doesn't match what HelioScope is looking for.
 Everything in the weather file you are uploading needs to be in the exact right format or you will get an error message.
 In many cases it is easier to take the critical columns from your weather file and paste them into a weather file that is known to upload into HelioScope.
 Below are the steps to get your weather data into a working weather file.

 Step 1: Download this Sample Weather File (CSV)

 Step 2: Use Excel to copy the following values from your weather file and overwrite the sample weather file.
-Be sure to only adjust the values starting in row 3, do not change the column name.
+Be sure to leave row 2 (the column headers) unchanged.

 General Weather File Fields

 The first row in the sample weather file contains information about the weather file.
 The most important fields to update are Timezone (UTC), Latitude, and Longitude (Column D, Column E, and Column F), so the weather file shows up in the correct location with the correct Time Zone.
 Below is a list of all seven fields in the first row of the sample weather file.

 |File ID||File Name||State (Abrv.)||Time Zone||Latitude||Longitude||Elevation|

 The sample weather file contains a total of 70 data columns.
 You can ignore the vast majority of the columns and just update the fields that affect performance modeling in HelioScope.
 Below is a list of the four most important fields to update for simulating performance in HelioScope:

 - Global Horizontal Irradiance (GHI) - Column E